orbitaldot/UTMC/README.md

 </p>

 > [!NOTE]
-> The `.gml` files in `/scripts` & `/objects` don't compile to anything, and code snippets modded into other UNDERTALE scripts & objects are missing too.
+> The source files don't compile to anything, and code snippets modded into other UNDERTALE scripts & objects are missing too.
 They're only present to give an idea of how this was done.
->

 ## Installation

 You need to own a copy of UNDERTALE v1.08 for this.